 The unique Tea Experience tour with the tea planter in residence will show you the wonders of Camellia Sinensis (the botanical name for tea)

 The atmosphere is that of staying in a house party, rather than a hotel

-The hotel offers four classic colonial era bungalows with luxurious suites, a manager, butler service and chef.
+The hotel offers five classic colonial era bungalows with luxurious suites, a manager, butler service and chef.
 Rooms feature four poster beds, elegant bathrooms, some with verandas, opening out onto private immaculate gardens.
 The food is fantastic with Sri Lankan classics and seafood grills using locally sourced ingredients some of which come from organic vegetable plots around the estate.

 The surrounding countryside is out of this world and guests can walk from one bungalow to the next, greeting locals on the way and taking in the fabulous views.
 You can be as lazy or as active as you want here, either lounging by the pool or trying some white water rafting, riding, tennis, croquet, boating or visiting local tea estates.

 Excursions offered by the hotel include visits to Kandy the Hill Capital of Sri Lanka in the central highlands, Adam's Peak, Nuwara Eliya and the national parks of Horton Plains and Uda Walawe, Sri Lanka's top eco tourism destination in Sri Lanka and famous for its large population of elephants.